 When you flash a smile in the mirror, you may feel embarrassed about tooth imperfections such as gaps, cracks or chips.
 Despite having a healthy mouth, these cosmetic flaws stop you from showing your teeth at social events or in your workplace.
-Dr. Ashwini Bhave and Dr. Jenny Hong want you to enjoy pearly whites you’re proud to show off to friends, family and coworkers, and porcelain veneers are a popular way to achieve this.
+Dr. Ashwini Bhave wants you to enjoy pearly whites you’re proud to show off to friends, family and coworkers, and porcelain veneers are a popular way to achieve this.

 Porcelain veneers are thin facings or shells bonded to the front portion of one or more teeth to conceal tooth flaws.
 They are made with high-quality porcelain at a dental lab and match the shade and shape of your adjacent teeth for a natural appearance.
 The porcelain material is durable and looks like your given teeth by mimicking the shine of your natural tooth enamel.
 Porcelain veneers can address many tooth concerns, including: